gardener/dashboard/docs/operations/customization.md

 ## Vendor Branding

-Here’s a polished and clearer version of your sentence:

 You can customize the appearance of built-in vendors displayed in the dashboard.
 This includes overriding the display name, icon, sorting, and order of *cloud provider vendors* and *machine image vendors*.
 In addition, you can configure custom vendors.